Citation, DOI & article data

-The hallmark feature of osteogenesis imperfecta is fragile bones that fracture easily.
-Osteogenesis imperfecta affects both bone quality and quantity (i.e. bone mass) 6.
+The hallmark feature of osteogenesis imperfecta is osteoporosis and fragile bones that fracture easily, as well as, blue sclera, dental fragility and hearing loss.
+There is extreme variation in clinical symptoms based on genetic basis and subtypes.
+Osteogenesis imperfecta affects both bone quality and quantity (i.e. bone mass).

-The estimated incidence is a approximately 1 in every 12,000-15,000 births 2.
+The estimated incidence is approximately 1 in every 12,000-15,000 births 2.
 Osteogenesis imperfecta occurs with equal frequency among males and females and across races and ethnic groups.
-The life span varies with the type (see osteogenesis imperfecta classification).
+The lifespan varies with the type (see osteogenesis imperfecta classification).

 In general, four major clinical features characterize osteogenesis imperfecta 5: